cjoy/cs9318/notes/notes.md

   * Stream data mining (ie. twitter, live flow of information that's constantly incoming)
 ## Market Analysis and Management
 * Where do we get this data from?
-  * Credit card transations
+  * Credit card transactions
-  * Loyality cards
+  * Loyalty cards
   * Discount coupons
   * Customer complaint calls
   * Lifestyle studies